jasminaaa20/jasminaaa20/README.md

 I am taking a short break from GitHub until June 27th 2025.
 "Why so specific?" you may ask.
 That's when my final year exams end.
-As a full-time student AND a full-time Software Engineer, I tried hard to maintain my GitHub streak.
+As a full-time student, a full-time Software Engineer, AND a part-time Visiting Instructor, I tried hard to maintain my GitHub streak.
 Unfortunately, it became very obvious that it was not sustainable.
 For my sanity, I will be taking a short break.
 See you soon.

 ![Profile Views](https://komarev.com/ghpvc/?username=jasminaaa20&style=for-the-badge)